CardiacModelling/ap-nimbus/docs/RtD/developer/non-container/index.rst

  * Node.js, i.e. ``node`` and ``npm``

-You'll need to install ``Node.js`` on your platform, so you can do that either as a package-install or a binary/source download and install.
+You'll need to install ``Node.js`` on your platform, so you can do that either as a package-install or a binary/source download (e.g. from `nodejs.org <https://nodejs.org/en/blog/release/v10.13.0/>`_) and install.

 Once that's done ...